 Bottom Line: The Tahoe looks great.
 Don’t @ me.

-Tahoe: The accounting department of Chevy likes their trucks, as evidenced by the pricing applied to their Tahoe.
-This truck starts at a hair under $50,000 for a rear-wheel drive LS model powered by the 5.3-liter V8 engine.
-It is worth noting that the Custom package, mentioned earlier as the box to check if you only want a two-row Tahoe, reduces list price by a significant $4,200.
-Getting the hand-of-god 6.2-liter V8 requires a spendy $70,000 investment.
+Tahoe: The accounting department of Chevy likes its trucks, as evidenced by the pricing applied to the Tahoe.
+This truck starts at a hair over $50,000 for a rear-wheel drive LS model powered by the 5.3-liter V8 engine.
+Getting the hand-of-god 6.2-liter V8 requires a spendy $70,000 investment, as it’s only available on the top High Country trim.
 Check the right boxes, and it’s possible to spend an eye-watering $80,000 on a new Tahoe.

 Given these vehicles’ similar abilities to haul people and stuff, one’s choice will invariably come down to a form of personal preference.
 Those seeking to trade up from a smaller car-based crossover will surely feel more comfortable in the Traverse, while anyone replacing a pickup truck will certainly prefer the Tahoe.
 Financial savings of the former over the latter will likely be vast, both from its initial purchase to fuel costs.
 But, if you want to schlep seven people while hauling a bass boat, Tahoe is one of the only games in town.